patalas/patalas.github.io/stats.md

     }});
 };
 </script>
 Only a few percent of the projects already migrated to ESLint.
-It will be interesting to see how this number increase with time.
+It will be interesting to see how this number increases with time.
 ## What is coming next?
 We have some questions in our backlog.
 Coming soon.